micked/MODEST/doc/source/modest_general.rst

  * A genome config file with additional information about the organism.
  * Optional: A file with barcode information

+.. _gene-operations-file:

-Gene adjustment file
+Gene operations file
 --------------------
-The gene adjustment file is a space or tab separated file.
+The gene operations file is a space or tab separated file.
 Where every line corresponds to an operation and look as follows::

     Gene-Name    Operation   Options